Review: Generation of Chaos: Pandora’s Reflection

 As their story progresses Claude and Yuri will meet many different people to interact with.
 Some will join as a teammate and some will simply be used to move the story along, Claude and Yuri will face many obstacles on their way to cure Yuri and that’s where the battle system comes in.

-The battle screen opens with a map of the battlefield and there’s two main bases, your base and the main enemy base.
-There’s also four extra points on the map.
+The battle screen opens with a map of the battlefield and there are two main bases, your base and the main enemy base.
+There are also four extra points on the map.

 - Unit point: Whatever team claims these gets to use them as a rally point during the battle.